vishal2457/mx/libs/mx-schema/README.md

-# mx-models
+# mx-schema

 This library was generated with [Nx](https://nx.dev).

 ## Building

-Run `nx build mx-models` to build the library.
+Run `nx build mx-schema` to build the library.